WebHare/platform/doc/yaml-tollium.md

 - these constraints are then used when creating a component from the member by `suggestTolliumComponent` (tested by mod::webhare_testsuite/tests/tollium/api/test_constraints.ts)

-- compontents can also directly declare their component:
+- components can also directly declare their component:
     ```yaml
     ...
       whUser: